sermons/filled/slides/slides.md

 ******

 [16](# "ref")
-But he said to him,<br>
+But he said to him, “A man once gave <br>
-“A man once gave a great banquet and invited many.
+a great banquet and invited many.

 [17](# "ref")
-And at the time for the banquet he sent his servant<br>
+And at the time for the banquet <br>
+he sent his servant to say <br>
-to say to those who had been invited,<br>
+to those who had been invited,<br>
 ‘Come, for everything is now ready.’

 [18](# "ref")